-the submissions, responds to those comments and, where appropriate, updates our analysis and recommendations.
+This final report discusses the comments raised in both rounds of submissions, responds to those comments and, where appropriate, updates our analysis and recommendations.

 1.2 About this report

 This report is structured as follows:

 - Section 2 outlines the scope for the Review. - Section 3 presents the analytical framework applied to the Review.
 It defines what market power is, and outlines the evaluation framework used to assess the vesting contracts regime and alternative mechanisms for mitigating market power. - Section 4 assesses the existing vesting contracts regime, which is currently the primary mechanism for managing market power in the SWEM, highlighting elements that are working well and identifying potential shortcomings. - Section 5 outlines a range of alternative tools that could be used to mitigate market power in the SWEM, based on the design of market power mitigation mechanisms employed in other jurisdictions. - Section 6 formulates, describes and assesses several 'packages' of measures for mitigating market power in the SWEM in the future, with each package incorporating one or more of the following: - the current vesting contract regime and potential variations thereto (Section 4) and - alternative market power mitigation tools derived from our review of international experience (Section 5). - Section 7 presents our recommendations and conclusions.